Newmechanic/Newmechanics-reposse/README.md

 # Newmechanics-reposse
 My only experience was on a Timex Sinclair in basic with 2 mb memory.
-16 hours no save your work before crshed
+16 hours no save your work before crshed I think i should like to make something like I described above, but which crashed